iacobson/ecspanse/guides/tutorial.md

 This system modifies many components, so one option is to make it synchronous.
 This way we don't have to individually lock each modified component.
 Later on it can be refactored into async if needed.

-Before commiting any component state changes it is important to perform all the required validations.
+Before committing any component state changes it is important to perform all the required validations.

 #### Validate Entities Exist